-1.1 Users of University IT must:

-- a) Use University IT in a lawful, ethical, and responsible manner for the purpose of supporting their learning, research, and administrative objectives.

-- b) Comply with all relevant laws and regulations including, but not limited to:

-- i.
-Criminal Code Act 1995 (Cth)

-- ii.
-Tertiary Education Quality and Standards Agency Act 2011 (Cth) (TEQSA Act) ss 114A and 114B
+- 1.1 Users of University IT must; - a) Use University IT in a lawful, ethical and responsible manner for the purpose of supporting their learning, research and administrative objectives. - b) Comply with all relevant laws and regulations including, but not limited to: - i.
+Criminal Code Act 1995 (Cth) - ii.
+Tertiary Education Quality and Standards Agency Act 2011 (Cth) (TEQSA Act) ss 114A and 114B - iii.
+The Privacy Act 1988 (Cth) - iv.
+The Spam Act 2003 (Cth) - v.
+The State Records Act 1997 (SA) - c) Comply with all relevant University Policies including, but not limited to: - i.
+Academic Integrity Policy - ii.
+Behaviour and Conduct Policy (staff and titleholders) - iii.
+Code of Conduct (staff and titleholders) - iv.
+Information Management Policy - v.
+Privacy Policy & Management Plan - vi.
+Risk Management Policy - vii.
+Student Misconduct Policy (students) - d) Comply with the terms of use that apply to particular software or services. - e) Undertake security awareness training and education commensurate with the User's responsibilities as determined by the University.
+Continued non-compliance with this requirement will constitute a breach of this policy. - f) Maintain the confidentiality of any personal or confidential information accessed via University IT. - 1.2 Users must not use University IT; - a) To create, send, store, upload, access, use, solicit, publish or link to; - i.
+Offensive, obscene, profane or indecent images or material. - ii.
+Material that is threatening, violent, abusive, invasive of another's privacy, hateful, harassing, bullying, discriminatory, defamatory or otherwise objectionable.

 - iii.
-The Privacy Act 1988 (Cth)

-- iv.
-The Spam Act 2003 (Cth)

-- v.
-The State Records Act 1997 (SA)

-- c) Comply with all relevant University Policies including, but not limited to:

-- i.
-Academic Integrity Policy

-- ii.
-Behaviour and Conduct Policy (staff and titleholders)

-- iii.
-Code of Conduct (staff and titleholders)

-- iv.
-Information Management Policy

-- v.
-Privacy Policy & Management Plan

-- vi.
-Risk Management Policy

-- vii.
-Sexual Misconduct Policy

-- viii.
-Student Misconduct Policy (students)

-- d) Comply with the terms of use that apply to particular software or services.

-- e) Undertake security awareness training and education commensurate with the User's responsibilities as determined by the University.
-Continued non-compliance with this

-requirement will constitute a breach of this policy.

-- f) Maintain the confidentiality of any personal or confidential information accessed via University IT. - 1.2 Users must not use University IT (whether via University owned, leased or supported devices or a BYOD); - a) To create, send, store, upload, access, use, solicit, publish, or link to: - i.
-Offensive, obscene, profane, or indecent images or material. - ii.
-Material that is threatening, violent, abusive, invasive of another's privacy, hateful, harassing, bullying, discriminatory, defamatory, or otherwise objectionable. - iii.
 Misrepresentative and/or misleading material. - iv.
 Material or copies that infringe the copyright or other intellectual property of another person or organisation. - v.
-Malicious software such as viruses, trojan horses, worms, or address-harvesting software etc. - vi.
-Providers or websites that provide, arrange, enable, encourage, or promote academic integrity breaches. - b) To gain any inappropriate personal, academic, or other advantage. - c) To manipulate University data without authorisation. - d) To engage in any conduct that constitutes sexual misconduct in accordance with the University's Sexual Misconduct Policy. - e) To conduct excessive or inappropriate personal business or commercial use in contravention of employment or other agreements. - f) For any illegal activity such as cyberstalking, identity theft or attacking other computer systems. - g) In a manner that would cause the University to be in breach of its legal or contractual obligations. - h) To forward electronic materials without the express or implied permission of the material's creator. - i) To access peer-to-peer file sharing software for unlawful purposes. - 1.3 The following must be observed concerning use of University IT: - a) Staff are expected to utilise only approved University IT (Centralised, Specialist or Distributed IT) that have undergone an IT due diligence assessment process conducted by ITDS and have been certified for use according to the classification of data that is to be stored and processed, or a formal exemption has been granted. - b) Development and acquisition of new University IT, including purchase of software and cloud-based systems, is only permitted in accordance with rules set out by ITDS to ensure: - i.
-They align to architectural principles. - ii.
-They do not duplicate existing University IT. - iii.
-Risks, including information security risks, have been assessed, mitigated, or accepted and documented. - iv.
-Contracts have been reviewed and approved in accordance with the Contract and Agreement Policy. - v.
-Suppliers are selected in accordance with the University Procurement Procedures. - vi.
-Clear support arrangements, business owner and IT custodian are identified. - c) The only mode of remote access to the University network is using one of the modes authorised by the University that use multi-factor authentication (MFA).
+Malicious software such as viruses, trojan horse, worms or address-harvesting software etc. - vi.
+Providers or websites that provide, arrange, enable, encourage or promote academic integrity breaches - b) To gain any inappropriate personal, academic or other advantage. - c) To manipulate University data without authorisation. - d) To conduct personal business or unauthorised commercial activities. - e) For any illegal activity such as cyberstalking, identity theft or attacking other computer systems. - f) In a manner that would cause the University to be in breach of its legal or contractual obligations. - g) To forward electronic materials without the express or implied permission of the material's creator. - h) To access peer-to-peer file sharing software for unlawful purposes. - 1.3 The following must be observed concerning use of University IT: - a) Staff are expected to utilise only approved University IT (Centralised, Specialist or Distributed IT) that have undergone an IT due diligence assessment process conducted by ITDS and have been certified for use according to the classification of data that is to be stored and processed, or a formal exemption has been granted. - b) Development and acquisition of new University IT, including purchase of software and cloud-based systems, is only permitted in accordance with rules set out by ITDS to ensure: - i.
+They align to architectural principles - ii.
+They do not duplicate with existing University IT - iii.
+Risks, including information security risks, have been assessed, mitigated or accepted and documented - iv.
+Contracts have been reviewed and approved in accordance with the Contract and Agreement Policy - v.
+Supplier is selected in accordance with the Strategic Procurement Policy - vi.
+Clear support arrangement + business owner and custodian are defined - c) The only mode of remote access to the University network is using one of the authorised by the University that that use multi-factor authentication (MFA).
 Use of desktop remote access software to gain remote access to University IT connected to the University network is strictly prohibited.